 “Could I use a web scraping tool to extract the values from multiple drop-down menus directly, or should I write the codes myself when dealing with such web scraping requests?”

 People often have the queries above when using the web scraping tools to extract data from multiple drop-down menus, where the contents of another drop-down menu are dynamically linked to what you choose in the first one.

-In this tutorial, I will use Census of India for an example to show you how to scrape web data from websites with drop-down list using a web scraping tool.
+In this tutorial, I will use the Census of India for an example to show you how to scrape web data from websites with a drop-down list using a web scraping tool.